drone/docs/content/pipeline/environment/reference/drone-workspace.md

 author: Sherry3
 ---

-Drone automatically creates a temporary volume, known as your workspace, where it clones your repository.
-The workspace is the current working directory for each step in your pipeline.
+Drone's working directory for a pipeline is known as the `DRONE_WORKSPACE`.
+This is where it clones your repository.
+It is the working directory for each step in your pipeline and this folder is shared / persisted throughout the lifecycle of the pipeline.

-Because the workspace is a volume, filesystem changes are persisted between pipeline steps.
-In other words, individual steps can communicate and share state using the workspace filesystem.
+In other words, individual steps can communicate and share state using the  `DRONE_WORKSPACE` directory structure.

-It is supported by following pipelines: -
+It is a physical location for the following runners:

-1. docker
+- Exec runner
-2. kubernetes
+- SSH runner
-3. exec
+- Digitalocean runner
-4. ssh
+- AWS / VM runner * it is also shared as a mount for docker container steps

-5. digitalocean
+NB The `DRONE_WORKSPACE` is a volume for the following Docker runner